-- a proportional treaty covering 27% of its exposure to bonding and single risk insurance.
-This 27% is in addition to the ceded reinsurance rate of 23%, bringing the share on bonding and single risk to 50%; - after the quota shares, the residual exposure is covered by two excess of loss treaties aimed at covering the Group against the default of a significant exposure or the accumulation of losses related to small and mediumsized exposures.
-This coverage aims to protect the Group against an exceptional risk with a very high adverse financial impact; - in the long term, the Group's residual exposure is also covered by a two year stop loss reinsurance treaty covering the Group against a combination of exceptional events.
+- two proportional treaties covering 23% of its exposure.
+The renewal dates for these two-year quota share treaties are 12 months apart, so half of the coverage is already secured for the following year regardless of the outcome of the renewal in progress.
+Proportional coverage aims to protect the Group against a significant increase in the frequency of claims; - a proportional treaty covering 27% of its exposure to bonding and Single Risk insurance.
+This 27% is in addition to the ceded reinsurance rate of 23%, bringing the share on bonding and Single Risk to 50%; - after the quota shares, the residual exposure is covered by two excess of loss treaties aimed at covering the Group against the default of a significant exposure or the accumulation of losses related to small and medium-sized exposures.
+This coverage aims to protect the Group against an exceptional risk with a very high adverse financial impact;

+• in the Long-Term, the Group's residual exposure is also covered by a two year stop loss reinsurance treaty covering the Group against a combination of exceptional events.